iprd-org/iprd/docs/catalog.md

 {% endif %}
 {% endfor %}

+For a complete list of all data files organized in an easy-to-browse format, check our [Radio Data Files](./data_files.md) page.

 ## How to Use the Playlists

 1. **Download** - Click on any playlist link to download the M3U file